cyllab/ccinput/docs/source/usage.rst

 ^^^^^^^^^^^^^^^

 Basis set to use for density fitting.
+For nwchem, specify the name of the basis set you want to use for density fitting.

 `Gaussian documentation about density fitting <https://gaussian.com/basissets/>`_

 .. note::

-   Only available for Gaussian 16 for the moment
+   Only available for Gaussian 16 and nwchem for the moment.
+Density fitting for DFT is only available for nwchem 7.2.0 version.

 Structure files
 ^^^^^^^^^^^^^^^